holosawn/Web-Kasa/README.md

 An application used to make and manage sales for retails, built with React, JavaScript, CSS and Material UI.

 ## Project Status
-Although completed, new features will be added soon.
-At present, users can log in, make sales by selecting products from categorized data, apply offers and discounts, process payments, add and tag customers, and print receipts.
+Users can log in, make sales by selecting products from categorized data, apply offers and discounts, process payments, add and tag customers and print receipts.
+There are also dedicated pages for customer management and Z reports, accessible only to admins.

 ## ScreenShots